Newgen Set to "Transform Experiences" at its Annual Customer Event-NewgenConnect 2021

 Attendees to gain insights from leading industry influencers, including Jim Marous and Pascal Bornet

-SYDNEY, March 24, 2021 /PRNewswire/ -- Newgen Software, a global provider of low code digital automation platform, today announced that it will host its annual customer event—NewgenConnect 2021—from May 17 to May 19, 2021.
+SINGAPORE, March 26, 2021 /PRNewswire/ -- Newgen Software, a global provider of low code digital automation platform, today announced that it will host its annual customer event—NewgenConnect 2021—from May 17 to May 19, 2021.
 The global event will be held virtually this year, with a focus on transforming experiences for its customers.

 The three-day virtual meet will include over 75 sessions for delegates from over 70 countries to highlight how digital is accelerating enterprises' transformation journeys.
 Industry-specific tracks will provide a glimpse into how Newgen customers, business leaders, industry analysts, and system integrators transform experiences of their customers.